quietlychris/cifar-ten/README.md

 - as a set of flattened `Array2<f32>` structures in the same arrangement.

 A random image from each dataset and the associated label can be displayed upon parsing.
 A `tar.gz` file with the original binaries can be found [here](https://www.cs.toronto.edu/~kriz/cifar.html).
-This can be download manually, or automatically using the `download` feature.
+This can be downloaded manually, or automatically using the `download` feature.

 ```rust
 use cifar_ten::*;